What is a co-borrower?

 What does it mean to be a co-borrower?

-A co-borrower is liable together with and on an equal footing with the main borrower.
-Both the main borrower and the co-borrower are individually liable to the bank for the loan being paid.
+A co-borrower is liable jointly and severally with the primary borrower.
+Both the primary borrower and the co-borrower are individually liable to the bank for repayment of the loan.

-How much can you get in loans with a co-borrower?
+How much can you borrow with a co-borrower?

-Total debt (including all other debt) may not exceed five times gross total income.
-If you are one person with an income of 500,000, you can have a maximum of 2.5 million in debt.
-If you also have a co-borrower with an income of NOK 500,000, you can have a total of around NOK 5 million in debt.
+Total debt (including all other debt) cannot exceed five times your gross total income.
+If you are a single person with an income of 500,000, you can have a maximum of 2.5 million in debt.
+If you also have a co-borrower with an income of 500,000, your combined debt can be approximately 5 million.
 This makes it easier to enter the housing market.

 Can you remove yourself as a co-borrower?

-You can apply to be removed as a co-borrower if the income of the person who is left to keep the loan is good enough.
+You can apply to be removed as a co-borrower if the income of the person who remains and will keep the loan is sufficient.

-An adequate income means that the debt the person has to service alone does not exceed five times the annual gross income.
+A good enough income means that the debt the person concerned must service alone is not higher than five times the annual gross income.
 If this is not possible, the home must be sold and the loan repaid.
-In other words, it’s not enough to have only one guarantor if the income is not high enough in relation to the debt.
+It is therefore not sufficient to only have a real estate surety if the income is not high enough in relation to the debt.

-The co-borrower contributes to ensuring that the total income is high enough to service a debt of a maximum of 5 times gross income.
-The secured creditor contributes to the security for the loan being within a maximum of 90% of the value per property.
+The co-borrower helps ensure that the combined income is high enough to service debt amounting to a maximum of 5 times gross income.
+The real estate guarantor helps ensure that the collateral for the loan is within a maximum of 90% of the value of each residence.

-What is the difference between being the main borrower and co-borrower?
+What is the difference between being the primary borrower and a co-borrower?

-The main borrower is the person who is number 1 on the loan.
-When it is a loan that cohabitants or spouses have together, it is often the one with the highest income who is number 1.
-The one who is number 2 is the co-borrower.
+The primary borrower is the person listed as number 1 on the loan.
+When a loan is taken out jointly by cohabitants or spouses, the person with the highest income is often listed as number 1.
+The person listed as number 2 is a co-borrower.

-In cases where one party is under the age of 34, while the other is over the age of 34, it is advantageous for the younger party to be number 1.
-Then the entire loan can get good interest rates with a BOLIGLÅN UNG.
+In cases where one party is under 34 years of age and the other is over 34, it is advantageous for the younger person to be listed as the primary borrower.
+That way, the entire loan can qualify for favorable interest rates through a BOLIGLÅN UNG mortgage.

-When a single person or couple does not have enough income to get the mortgage they need, parents can be co-borrowers.
-If you also do not have sufficient equity, you will also need a mortgage.
+When you are single or, as a couple, do not have enough income on your own to qualify for the mortgage you need, your parents, for example, can act as co-borrowers.
+If, in addition, you do not have sufficient savings to cover the down payment, you will also need a real estate guarantee.
 It is possible to be both.
-In other words, a co-borrower is jointly and severally liable for the loan, while an in rem guarantor is only liable after repeated attempts have been made to obtain payment from the borrowers.
+A co-borrower is jointly and severally liable for the loan, while a guarantor is only liable after repeated attempts have been made to collect payment from the borrowers.

 Free and fast case management